OctopusSamples/rolling-deploy-exampleapp/README.md

 # rolling-deploy-web-example
-Example application to illustrate a rolling deployment pattern
+Example application to illustrate a rolling deployment pattern.